epwalsh/beaker-docs/docs/start/interactive.md

 Each interactive session is hosted in a container sandbox.
 Within the container you are free to run or install whatever you want; you won't affect other processes on the machine.
-Everything except for your home directory and `/net` is destroyed once the session stops.

 By default, interactive sessions use the `allenai/base:cuda11.2-ubuntu20.04` Docker image which is maintained by the Beaker team.
 This image is based on Ubuntu 20.04 and already has CUDA 11.2 drivers installed.